Makoni1/Printf/Readme.md

 # My_printf() function

-This project was solved for teaching purposes
+This project was solved for learning purposes

-## Improve skils:
+## Improve skills:
 - C

 ### Description